HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/typescript.md

 ## Promises

+- Promises – much cleaner code than callbacks.
+Simple API – then and catch methods, chain together as then function also returns promise.

 - Promises are like pub/sub but more designed for asynchronous operations.

 - The promise returns just a subset of the deferred that let us attach handlers like we have been doing, but doesn't allow the state of the deferred to be changed by us.